XenoEmblems/TrevyWeb/README.md

 # Trevaughn's Portfolio Website

-Multiple page Bootstrap website that showcases Trevaughn's paintings, drawings, and sculptures.
-Created seperate pages for image galleries for each category.
+Multiple page Bootstrap website that showcases Trevaughn Bynums' paintings, drawings, and sculptures.

-To Do: Finish and update contact info based on what Trevaughn would like.
-Finish writing notes.

-I would like: To put in animations when people go through the site.
+Created seperate pages for Masonry Image galleries for each category.

+I currently am complete with building the website.
+I'm going to write down notes so my client can easily update the website.